mrpnkt/ExtractFace/ReadMe.txt

 The Open folder in Explorer icon comes from Danish Royalty Free Icons by Jonas Rask Design (http://jonasraskdesign.com).
 This icon is distributed as Freeware.

+The "Refresh" icon has been created by FamFamFam (Mark James) (http://www.famfamfam.com) and is distributed on term of the CC Attribution 4.0 license.